I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Do you have some interesting Toronto facts you’d like to share?

-Further reading on interesting facts in Canada
+Further reading on facts about Canadian cities

 - 29 Fun & Interesting Facts About Regina